tiozzom4tteo/Portfolio/README.md

-# Hi, this is Matteo Tiozzo, a cybersecurity and motorbike enthusiast
+# Hi, this is Matteo Tiozzo, a cybersecurity and motorbike enthusiast!

 ## Who I am?

 As a University of Padua student in my third year, I enjoy taking my motorbike for rides in the Dolomites.
 My passion lies in cybersecurity and I am currently exploring different pentester software, including Metasploit, Burpsuite, and Zenmap.
-I have previous experience as a civil and industrial electrician at Tecnoimpianti srl for a year.

 ## My aspirations